 Figure 7.
 Comparison of aerodynamic power estimation methods.
-It is shown that the estimate obtained via the state estimation-based technique (red linesline) has much less noise compared with that of the numerical derivative one (blue linesline) while still maintaining high estimation accuracy.
-Also depicted is the aerodynamic power estimate determined only using the generated power (green lines), which shows the worst-case phase lag with respect to the other methods, demonstrating the loss of information if rotor acceleration information is absent.
+It is shown that the estimate obtained via the state-estimation-based technique (red line) has much less noise compared with that of the numerical derivative technique (blue line) while still maintaining high estimation accuracy.
+Also depicted is the aerodynamic power estimate determined using only the generated power (green line), which shows the worst-case phase lag with respect to the other methods, demonstrating the loss of information if rotor acceleration information is absent.